King cobra: Cultural significance

 The king cobra has an eminent position in the mythology and folklore of India, Bangladesh, Sri Lanka and Myanmar.

 A ritual in Myanmar involves a king cobra and a female snake charmer.
 The charmer is a priestess who is usually tattooed with three pictograms and kisses the snake on the top of its head at the end of the ritual.

 Members of the Pakokku clan tattoo themselves with ink mixed with cobra venom on their upper bodies in a weekly inoculation that they believe would protect them from the snake, though no scientific evidence supports this.
 It is regarded as the national reptile of India.
 In India, the king cobra is believed to possess exceptional memory; according to a myth, the killer of a king cobra stays in the eyes of the snake as an image, which is later picked up by the snake's partner and used to hunt down the killer for revenge.
 Because of this myth, whenever a cobra is killed, especially in India, the head, if not the entire body, is either crushed or burned to destroy the eyes completely.

-In Bangkok's Bang Khun Thian district is a shrine to the king cobra by the Rama II Road that was built after the nest and young of a large king cobra was destroyed during the construction of the road; the overgrown area behind the shrine is still thought to harbour several large king cobras.
+In Bangkok's Bang Khun Thian district is a shrine to the king cobra by Rama II Road that was built after the nest and young of a large female king cobra were destroyed during the construction of the road.
+The original shrine is dedicated to a female spirit associated with the cobra.
+Nearby stands another shrine dedicated to a male spirit, believed to be the mate of the female king cobra; according to local belief, he later came there to meditate and perform ascetic practices in dedication to the female cobra and her offspring after their deaths.
+The overgrown area behind and beneath the shrines is still believed to be home to several large king cobras, and both shrines are associated with the belief that the snakes continue to inhabit the area.